Paper #1 Assignment – Primary Source Analysis

 The Assignment

 The assignment is to present a historical argument about a primary news source.
-For this paper, we will all write on the short excerpt from H.M.
-Stanley’s reporting in the New York Herald as excerpted in Louis Snyder’s Imperialism Reader.
+For this paper, we will all write on The New York Herald in 1872, taking as our primary source corpus the Sunday, July 15, 1872 edition of the paper.
 We’ll do much of the preparation for this paper collectively.

 Your goal (our goal!) is to develop an interesting, not obvious, historical argument, and to develop it out of the sources at hand: the primary source (H.M.
-Stanley), some elementary research (the reference work you did for Thursday night), and an understanding of the context (our reading in Kovarik and in encyclopedia entries).
+Stanley’s reporting, other reports from the New York Herald on this day), some elementary research on the context.

 Some Guidelines